hexojs/site/source/docs/configuration.md

 `include:` and `exclude:` do not apply to the `themes/` folder.
 Prepend an underscore to the files or folders name in that folder to exclude them.

-* Notable exception is the `source/_posts` folder, but any file or folder with a name that start with an underscore under that folder would still be ignored.
+* Notable exception is the `source/_posts` folder, but any file or folder with a name that starts with an underscore under that folder would still be ignored.
 Using `include:` rule in that folder is not recommended.

 ### Using an Alternate Config